modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 This announcement marks the official release of Modern Web.
 Our website is live at [modern-web.dev](https://modern-web.dev), and our packages are available on NPM with the [@web](https://www.npmjs.com/org/web) namespace.
 Our code is open-source and publicly available at [github.com/modernweb-dev/web](https://github.com/modernweb-dev/web).
 For updates, you can follow us on [Twitter](https://twitter.com/modern_web_dev), and if you like what you see please consider sponsoring the project on [Open Collective](https://opencollective.com/modern-web).

+Here is a preview of what you can expect from Modern Web in the coming months.

 ## Guides

-On our all-new [website](https://modern-web.dev), we've included a ["Guide"](../../guides/web-development/getting-started.md) section that teaches modern and not so modern browsers features that help with development.
+On our all-new [website](https://modern-web.dev), we've included a ["Guide"](../../guides/web-development/getting-started.md) section that teaches modern and not so modern browser features that help with development.
 We don't aim to duplicate content already available on other websites, we primarily cover features and concepts that are often underused or misunderstood.

 This includes for example:

-- How web servers communicate with browsers (and it's limitations)
+- How web servers communicate with browsers (and its limitations)
 - Define the different types of links and show that semantic html makes sense
 - Practical explanation about CSS Variables
 - Importing relative resources or providing share functionality in JavaScript